bootgly/bootgly/README.md

 </p>

 🚧
 Do not use it in production environments.
-The alpha version hasn't even been released yet.

-First beta release is planned for mid-year 2023 (near July).
+The first beta is planned for mid-year 2023 (near the end of July).

 [Documentation is under construction][PROJECT_DOCS] and will be released alongside the beta.
 🚧